 Compiled within this article, you’ll find all the best places to visit from Dallas, which will leave you wanting to chase your wanderlust.
 Sorry

-not sorry for making your USA bucket list even longer.
+not sorry for making your list of places to visit in the US even longer.

 Are you ready to start exploring?
 Keep reading this article to find all the best cities and towns that your trip to Texas wouldn’t be complete without.

 Still looking for accommodation in Dallas?
 Then you will want to check out our detailed guide to where to stay in Dallas.
 Alternatively, you can also check out our favorite Dallas VRBO if you prefer a local stay.

 Here are some of the best places to visit near Dallas.
 Some are within Texas, while others allow you to get away to another state, which can be a lot of fun!

 One of the best day trips from Dallas is Fort Worth, Texas.
 It’s about forty minutes west of the city and can be reached in a 32 mile drive, making it the shortest road trip from Dallas.

 Fort Worth is one of the largest cities in the United States and has a history with cowboys, despite feeling very modern today.

 Some of the top attractions to visit in Fort Worth include the Fort Worth Stockyards, Texas Cowboy Hall of Fame, and the beautiful Fort Worth Water Gardens.

 This city filled with cowboy culture is one destination you won’t want to miss while visiting the Dallas area!